bachvietdo01/bachvietdo01.github.io/_posts/2025-06-18-intro-to-sinkhorn-algo.md

 \end{aligned}
 $$

 where the operator $/$ denotes element-wise division.
 This procedure is formally known as the Sinkhorn algorithm (Cuturi, 2013).
+Under suitable conditions, it can be shown that the Sinkhorn algorithm converges ([see Section 6 Nutz, 2022](https://www.math.columbia.edu/~mnutz/docs/EOT_lecture_notes.pdf)).

 # Python Implementation